Dan Rowan

-Daniel Hale Rowan (July 2, 1922 – September 22, 1987) was an American actor and comedian.
-He was featured in the television show Rowan & Martin's Laugh-In, wherein he played straight man to Dick Martin and won the 1969 Emmy for Outstanding Variety or Musical Series.
+Daniel Hale Rowan (July 22, 1922 – September 22, 1987) was an American actor and comedian.
+He was featured in the television show Rowan & Martin's Laugh-In, in which he played straight man to Dick Martin and won the 1969 Emmy for Outstanding Variety or Musical Series.

 Early life and career

-Rowan was born on July 2, 1922, on a carnival train near the small town of Beggs, Oklahoma, as Daniel Hale David.
+Rowan was born on July 22, 1922, on a carnival train near the small town of Beggs, Oklahoma, as Daniel Hale David.
 He toured with his parents, Oscar and Nellie David, who performed a singing and dancing act with the carnival.

 He was orphaned at the age of 11, spent four years at the McClelland Home in Pueblo, Colorado, where he was taken in by a foster family at the age of 16 and enrolled in Central High School.
 After graduating from high school in 1940, he hitchhiked to Los Angeles and found a job in the mailroom at Paramount Pictures, quickly ingratiating himself with studio head Buddy DeSylva.
 A year later he became Paramount's youngest staff writer.